The notion of a “mid-life crisis affair” is in the same category as “empty-nester syndrome.”

 I thought it might be interesting to at least grapple with how most people understand it.
 Here’s a working definition I think might be useful:

-A Midlife crisis is a period of dramatic self-doubt that is typically felt in the “middle years” of life, as people acquire a deeply felt sense of their fading youth, and the near-term onset of old age.
+A Midlife crisis is a felt sense of dramatic self-doubt that is typically experienced in the “middle years” of life, as people acquire a deeply felt sense of their fading youth, and the near-term onset of old age.

 Sometimes, transitional experiences such as menopause, the death of parents, financial or career setbacks, or a soon to be “empty nest” can sometimes trigger the feeling of having a “mid-life crisis.”

 The consequences may be a sudden desire to make significant changes in day to day life, such as in marriage, career, or romantic entanglements.

 Our cultural meme of an MLC typically involves changing your entire life in a hurry…and nothing changes your life more dramatically than changing your intimate partner.
 The quiet desperation of some lives may lead to unusual and atypical behavior, such as mid-life crisis affairs.